sbetu-personal/scripts-common/cc.md

 	•	Centralize logs into a dedicated Log Analytics Workspace (LAWS) for efficient monitoring.

 2. Change Description

+This change involves:
-	1. Create a new Log Analytics Workspace (LAWS) in the Azure sandbox subscription.
+	1. Creating a new Log Analytics Workspace (LAWS) in the Azure sandbox subscription.
-	2. Configure diagnostic settings for all 13 Azure SQL Managed Instances to send logs to this LAWS.
+	2. Configuring diagnostic settings for all 13 Azure SQL Managed Instances to send logs to this LAWS.
-	3. Validate log ingestion by checking for successful data flow.
+	3. Validating log ingestion by checking for successful data flow.
-	4. Analyze usage patterns (database access, login frequency).
+	4. Analyzing usage patterns (database access, login frequency).
-	5. Based on findings, recommend cleanup actions for unused databases.
+	5. Based on findings, recommending cleanup actions for unused databases.
-	6. Decide the fate of LAWS after analysis – either clean it up or repurpose it for monitoring other Azure resources.
+	6. Deciding the fate of LAWS after analysis – either clean it up or repurpose it for monitoring other Azure resources.

 3. Impact Analysis